-For further information on our New ICU unit or any procedure we provide at Spire Cardiff Hospital call our customer services advisors on 029 2054 2509 or complete our online enquiry form.
+For further information on our ICU unit or any procedure we provide at Spire Cardiff Hospital call us on 029 2073 5515 or complete the form on the right-hand side of this page.

 “Spire Cardiff Hospital believes this vital addition to our hospital will enable us to respond immediately to the needs of our patients."